Skip to content

 Automated follow-up sequences

-Multi-touch follow-ups for unbooked quotes, post-job review requests timed within 1 hour of completion, re-engagement messages for cold contacts, and seasonal maintenance campaigns sent to your existing customer base.
+Multi-touch follow-ups for unbooked quotes, post-job review requests timed within 1 hour of completion, re-engagement messages for cold contacts, post-job referral requests, and seasonal maintenance campaigns sent to your existing customer base.
+For unbooked quote recovery specifically, the optimal sequence runs three touches: a 24-hour value reinforcement, a 72-hour soft urgency message, and a 7-day final outreach with a direct booking link.
+Most recovered jobs close on the second or third touchpoint.
+Automated follow-ups increase the estimate-to-booked rate by 25 to 40% compared to manual callback processes, and only 18% of contractors currently run any automated follow-up at all, which means executing this one sequence puts you ahead of 82% of your local market immediately.
 Spring HVAC tune-up reminders, fall furnace check campaigns, plumbing winterization alerts, and end-of-season landscaping outreach all run automatically to fill your calendar during the months when new leads slow down.
-HVAC companies that automate maintenance agreement renewal reminders report customer retention rates as high as 96%.
+HVAC companies that automate maintenance agreement renewal reminders report customer retention rates as high as 96%, and agreement customers generate 2.1 times more repair revenue annually than one-time service customers.
 Businesses that automate follow-up see 40 to 70% higher lead conversion rates and 10% or more revenue growth within 6 to 9 months.
-Marketing automation averages a $5.44 return for every dollar spent, a 544% ROI over three years, with most home service businesses reaching positive ROI within the first 30 days.
+For SMS specifically, businesses generate an average of $71 for every $1 spent, and automated flows account for just 7.6% of SMS sends but drive 45.2% of total SMS revenue, because every touchpoint is triggered by a real customer action rather than a calendar blast.
+The post-job referral request is the most underused sequence in home services: sent one day after completion, it converts 12 to 15% of satisfied customers into a direct lead referral at zero ad cost.
+Marketing automation overall averages a $5.44 return for every dollar spent over three years, with most home service businesses reaching positive ROI within the first 30 days.

 Features